jenkinsci/publish-over-cifs-plugin/README.md

 ###### WINS server

-Set this option to the IP address of a WINS server that will be used by the Jenkins master, and will be the default for all other nodes (slaves)
+Set this option to the IP address of a WINS server that will be used by the Jenkins controller, and will be the default for all other agents.

 The WINS server can be set or overridden for individual nodes (slaves)
 A "Publish Over CIFS" checkbox will appear under "Node Properties" in